Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming: Introduction

 Vision-based relative localization can provide high precision by detecting fiducial markers or recognizable features on the UGV~\cite{lin2021low, niu2021vision, ladosz2024autonomous}.
 However, vision performance depends on favorable illumination and unobstructed line-of-sight, and can degrade in darkness, dust, smoke, or cluttered scenes -- conditions frequently encountered in realistic deployments~\cite{tranzatto2022cerberus}.
-Moreover, ultra-lightweight nano-UAVs face strict SWaP limits, which restrict camera choice, onboard compute, and the complexity of perception pipelines~\cite{niculescu2025ultra}.
-In summary, existing modalities offer strong advantages at different scales, but none alone consistently satisfies the combined requirements of \emph{infrastructure-less}, close-range, centimeter-accurate docking onto a moving UGV in challenging environments.
+Moreover, ultra-lightweight nano UAVs face strict SWaP limits, which restrict camera choice, onboard compute, and the complexity of perception pipelines~\cite{niculescu2025ultra}.
+In summary, existing modalities offer strong advantages at different scales, but none alone consistently satisfies the combined requirements of \emph{infrastructure-less}, close range, centimeter-accurate docking onto a moving UGV in challenging environments.

-To bridge this gap, we propose a magneto-inductive (MI) relative localization approach tailored for the final stage of UAV–UGV docking.
-Magnetic field-based localization offers several attractive properties for a close-range positioning system.
-Magnetic fields (in the \qty{\sim200}{\kilo\hertz} range) do not require direct line-of-sight, and their spatial decay provides a natural signal gradient for positioning.
-By equipping the UGV with a small oscillating magnetic field emitters (coils) and the nano-UAV with lightweight magnetometer custom sensor, we create a local magnetic “beacon” that the UAV can sense and navigate toward.
-The effective range of MI localization is inherently limited – typically a tens of centimeters at most, since field strength falls off rapidly (with roughly $1/r^3$ for a dipole source)~\cite{foudeh2021advanced}.
-However, MI localization can achieve very fine-grained positioning, in the range of $\sim$\qty{1.5}{\cm} \cite{brunacci2023fusion}.